natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-15-day-seventyfour.markdown

 ![Recycling](/assets/blog_photos/190215/Recycling.jpg)

-Thanks to the teamwork of these two, Palmer Station is contributing towards ensuring that tourists, scientists, and future generations can enjoy (or enjoy to work in) a pristine region of Antarctica.
+Thanks to the teamwork of these two, Palmer Station is contributing towards ensuring that tourists, scientists, and future generations can enjoy (or enjoy work in) a pristine region of Antarctica.
 Thanks Rob and Nándi!

 ![Tourists](/assets/blog_photos/190215/P1080225.jpg)